Student Computing support during COVID-19

 Visit the Student Computing website for links to student-related applications and resources.

-HMS accounts (eCommons IDs) are automatically created for those with Harvard IDs issued by Harvard Medical School, Harvard School of Dental Medicine, Harvard School of Public Health.
+HMS accounts are automatically created for those with a Harvard University ID (HUID) issued by Harvard Medical School, Harvard School of Dental Medicine, Harvard School of Public Health.
 Faculty and staff based at HMS-affiliated hospitals also qualify for an HMS account.

-Before using an HMS account, it must be registered.
+Before using an HMS account, it must be activated.

 Set up your HarvardKey